-The Company's outstanding PRSUs as of December 31, 2018 vest on January 1, 2019, 2020 and 2021.
-The final value of the PRSUs upon vesting is determined by a performance modifier, which is adjusted as a result of the financial performance of the Company in the grant year.
-If an employee's employment with the Company is terminated, with the exception of retirement, all unvested PRSUs are forfeited.
+PRSUs vest on January 1, 2019, 2020 and 2021.
+The final value of the PRSUs upon vesting is determined by a performance modifier, which is adjusted as a result of the financial performance of the Company.
+If an employee's employment with the Company is terminated, all unvested PRSUs are forfeited.